zenhack/tempest/README.md

 make
 ```

-Then run `make install` to install sandstorm-next system wide.
+Then run `make install` to install tempest system wide.

-Tip: you can configure sandstorm-next to share a grain/app storage
+Tip: you can configure tempest to share a grain/app storage
 directory with a legacy sandstorm system by passing
 `--localstatedir=/opt/sandstorm/var` to `./configure`.
 In addition to
-the files used by legacy sandstorm, `sandstorm-next` will create a
+the files used by legacy sandstorm, `tempest` will create a
 couple extra things underneath that path, namely:

 - an extra directory at `sandstorm/mnt`